wp-plugins/security-headers/readme.txt

 == Description ==

 TLS is growing in complexity.
-Server Name Indication now means HTTPS sites may be on shared IP addresses, or otherwise restricted.
+Server Name Indication (SNI) now means HTTPS sites may be on shared IP addresses, or otherwise restricted.
 For these servers it is handy to be able to set desired headers without access to the web servers configuration or using .htaccess file.